UKPLab/acl2019-ctest-difficulty-manipulation/code/README.md

-# Note: This is a modified version of the code for the anonymous review process.
-To comply with the anonymous review process, we cannot provide all necessary resources to run our manipulation system.
-Thus, all resources which are too big to be uploaded to softconf (e.g. our reproduced difficulty prediction system) will be provided upon acceptance on an external file server.

 # Instructions for runnning the code for generating manipulated C-tests

 Please ensure to have set up python 3 and to *download* and include all necessary resources and put them into a folder named *DKPro-Core*.
-Additionally, ensure that *DifficultyPrediction.jar* lies within the folder where the code is executed.
+Additionally, ensure that *DifficultyPrediction.jar* [1] lies within the folder where the code is executed.

 1. Create a virtual environment, e.g. using conda: conda create --name diffman